one1zero1one/ynab-sms/README.md

 # Intro

-Do you use YNAB with mutliple people? use `ynab-sms.py` to send text or messages to other users of your budget (or/and to a slack channel) to keep everyone in the loop!
+Do you use YNAB with mutliple people? use `ynab-sms.py` to notify other users of your budget (or/and to a slack channel) to keep everyone in the loop!
 The script uses flag colors to identify who's transaction it is.
 For instance, I mark my transactions with a blue flag, and my wife marks hers with a purple flag.
 The script will also alert all users if a category's budgeted amount gets changed.

 ## Getting started